 Bicycle recommendations for VISION 2050 include providing on-street bicycle accommodations on the arterial street and highway system, expanding the off-street bicycle path system, implementing enhanced bicycle facilities in key regional corridors, and expanding bike share program implementation.
-As shown in Table 1.10 of Chapter 1 of this volume, VISION 2050 recommends approximately 3,027 miles of standard on-street bicycle accommodations, 363 miles of enhanced bicycle facilities, and 715 miles of off-street bicycle paths.
+As shown in Table 1.10 of Chapter 1 of this volume, VISION 2050 recommends approximately 3,027 miles of standard on-street bicycle accommodations, 363 miles of enhanced bicycle facilities, and 709 miles of off-street bicycle paths.
 Map 1.11 shows the recommended bicycle network, which identifies on-street bicycle facilities, potential corridors for enhanced bicycle facilities, off-street bicycle paths, and nonarterial street connections to the off-street bicycle network.

 VISION 2050 also includes recommendations for the location, design, and construction of pedestrian facilities.
 The plan further recommends that local communities develop bicycle and pedestrian plans to supplement VISION 2050.
 A description of the specific recommendations are provided in Chapter 1 of this volume.
 Table 3.3 identifies the entities and their roles with regard to implementing the bicycle and pedestrian recommendations of VISION 2050.
-A set of design guidelines for bicycle and pedestrian facilities is provided in Appendix K.
+A set of design guidelines for bicycle and pedestrian facilities is provided in a companion document published separate from the VISION 2050 plan report.